rrothenb/the-first-daughter/Core/Cain and Abel's First Murder Mystery.md

 - All of them waiting, watching, hoping

 **The Long Mourning:**
-- 28 years (or 2.3 normalized years) suggests gradual understanding
+- 28 years suggests gradual understanding
 - Not immediate comprehension
 - A slow, horrible realization: Abel is never coming back
 - Humanity's first encounter with permanent loss